willsu/private-packages-dmz-maxtext/README.md

   .
 ```

+If all is successful, there will be 2 builds that run in the outer loop and 1 build that runs in the inner loop.
+If the inner loop is successful, this means that the package syncing worked correctly.

+Please note: The inner loop builds with leave a TPU VM machine running, because it is expected that this machine will be used to process real data.
+If this is not your desired use case, please delete the TPU VM and/or an additional build step in the inner-loop-scripts/cloudbuild.yaml to delete the TPU VM.

+Expected Elapsed Times for Builds:
-The Outer Loop pipeline will take about 20 minutes to run.
+* The Outer Loop pipeline will take about 20 minutes to run.
-The DMZ pipeline will take about 20 minutes to run the first time, and then closer to 5 minutes on subsequent runs.
+* The DMZ pipeline will take about 20 minutes to run the first time, and then closer to 5 minutes on subsequent runs.
-The Inner Loop pipeline will take about 10 minutes to run.
+* The Inner Loop pipeline will take about 10 minutes to run.